 Many different forms of renewable energy can be produced in rural areas, ranging from wind, solar and geothermal to different forms of bioenergy.
-Wind and solar energy generation have significantly improved in the recent years and there is a significant range of equipment available on the market.
+Wind and solar energy generation have significantly improved in recent years and there is a significant range of equipment available on the market.
 The generated electricity is mainly used for water pumps, irrigation, lighting and other equipment.

 Farms possess important resources such as biomass that can be converted to bioenergy by different technologies ranging from bio digestion to burning.
 However, these resources are often neglected.
 Biomass includes crop residue, organic material and manure.
-Besides the presence of biomass, it is just as important, that farms possess open space that is suitable for renewable energy production: for the installation of solar panels, wind mills, or small water dams/reservoirs.
+Besides the presence of biomass, it is just as important, that farms possess open space that is suitable for renewable energy production: for the installation of solar panels, windmills, or small water dams/reservoirs.

 Technologies are available to meet energy use on the farm required for heating, cooling and transport.
-Additionally, excess production of renewable energy (in the form of electricity or biogas) may be delivered to power or gas grids, what for small holders can represent an additional source of income.
+Additionally, excess production of renewable energy (in the form of electricity or biogas) may be delivered to power or gas grids, which for smallholders can represent an additional source of income.
 In countries such as the USA, increased concerns about energy security, greenhouse gas emission, pollution, as well as the desire to support small-scale farms have led to an increase in renewable, agriculture-based fuels or biofuels (including ethanol and biodiesel)1.

 Some examples to generate renewable energy in agricultural areas include: